 The following table outlines the four components to the course on which you will be evaluated.
-The total points earned from each component will be summed and divided by the total points possible in the course: 620
+The total points earned from each component will be summed and divided by the total points possible in the course: 620.
+If points are greater or less than 620, component percentages will be used to calculate final.

-Evaluation Components (number of components) Points Per Component (total) % of Total Grade Lecture Exams (4) 100 points each = 400 points total 64% Lecture Quizzes 100 points total 16% Weekly Discussions 60 points total 10% Lab Assignments 15 points each = 60 points total 10%
+Evaluation Components Daints Day Company (total) % of Total (number of components) Points Per Component (total) Grade Lecture Exams (4) 100 points each = 400 points total 64% Lecture Quizzes 100 points total 16% Weekly Discussions 60 points total 10% Lab Assignments 15 points each = 60 points total 10%